-1. Learn about marine habitats and what defines them

-- 2. Improve their spatial awareness and geographic literacy - 3.
+- 1. Learn about marine habitats and what defines them - 2.
+Improve their spatial awareness and geographic literacy - 3.
 Improve their digital literacy and fluency - 4.
 Cultivate critical thinking - 5.
-Develop cooperative attitude - 6.
-Develop oral and written communication skills
+Develop cooperative attitude and leadership skills

+6. Develop oral and written communication skills

-Upon successful completion of the course, students will be able to (see page 11 for a full list of student learning objectives):
+Upon successful completion of the course, students will be able to (see page 10 for a full list of student learning objectives):